-Can CockRoaches Survive in the Washing Machine?
+Can Cockroaches Survive in the Washing Machine or Dryer?

 Cockroaches are fairly tough, especially inside the house, and you might be at your wit’s end trying to kill them.
 You might freak out when shoes, swatters, and sprays don’t seem to get rid of the cockroach infestation in your home, but one appliance might be able to remove them from your home and your clothes.
 The humble washing machine and dryer are going to be one of your greatest weapons against cockroaches.

 Cockroaches love to get into dark and moist places, and sadly a laundry basket is such a place for them.
 They can burrow into your clothing and live inside of your dark closet, and if you don’t get rid of them, they can even start to lay eggs inside of your clothing.